 Texas power of attorney forms can be made durable by including the following statements or similar language:

 “This power of attorney is not affected by subsequent disability or incapacity of the principal”

 “This power of attorney becomes effective on the disability or incapacity of the principal”

-Presumed Durable: No, unless created in a state other than Texas that does presume durability. § 751.0021(b)
+Presumed Durable: No, unless created in a state other than Texas that does presume durability (Texas Estates Code § 751.0021(a)(3))

-Notarization: Signature of the principal must be completed in front of a notary public or other authorized official. § 751.0021(a)(4)
+Notarization: Signature of the principal must be completed in front of a notary public or other official authorized to take oaths (Texas Estates Code § 751.0021(a)(4))

 The durable power of attorney template on this page includes all required language and complies with Texas DPOA laws and regulations.

-Follow these steps to easily complete our blank durable power of attorney form for Texas:
+Follow these steps to complete your durable power of attorney form for Texas:

 Don’t forget that in Texas, your form also needs to be notarized.

 Make sure to give copies of the form to your agent and any third parties where it will be used (such as your landlord, bank, or a state agency).
 Keep the original in a safe place in your home.